-Founded in Vancouver, BC, Canada, Peripheral Review is run by Lauren Lavery as a platform for documenting and expanding the Vancouver and Toronto art scenes, as well as enabling access for both emerging and established writers.
+Founded in Vancouver, BC in 2016, Peripheral Review is run by Lauren Lavery as a platform for documenting and expanding the Vancouver and Toronto art scenes, as well as enabling access for both emerging and established writers.

 Peripheral vision is a component of our eyesight that occurs outside the very center of the gaze.
 Stare at something in front of you and without moving your eye, see how much of the surrounding scene you are able to discern.
 In humans, our peripheral vision is weak; therefore we tend to mainly rely on our foveal (or central) vision.
 Despite our limited abilities with the peripheral line of sight, the loss of the fringes results in a condition aptly named tunnel vision: in which what is seen is only what is directly in front of you.